-Amount of Number of

-convertible note underlying shares

-Director Nature of interest held held
+Director Nature of interest Amount of convertible note held (HK\$) Number of underlying shares held Poon Jing Corporate 1,219,619,192 2,692,316,098

-(HK\$)

-Poon Jing Corporate 1,219,619,192 2,692,316,098

 Note: By virtue of Mr. Poon Jing's controlling interest in the Company, he is deemed to be interested in the convertible notes (the "ASH Convertible Notes") held by the Company and its subsidiaries which are convertible into 2,692,316,098 shares of Asia Standard Hotel.
 The ASH Convertible Notes are redeemable at the redemption value of HK\$0.453 per convertible note.
-Please refer to the section "Convertible Notes" on page 45 for details of the ASH Convertible Notes issued by Asia Standard
+Please refer to the section "Convertible Notes" on page 45 for details of the ASH Convertible Notes issued by Asia Standard Hotel.

-Save as disclosed above, as at 31st March 2020, none of the Directors or Chief Executive of the Company had any interests or short positions in the shares, underlying shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) which (a) were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which were taken or deemed to have under such provisions of the SFO); or (b) were recorded in the register required to be kept by the Company under Section 352 of the SFO; or (c) were required to be notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 31st March 2021, none of the Directors or Chief Executive of the Company had any interests or short positions in the shares, underlying shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) which (a) were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which were taken or deemed to have under such provisions of the SFO); or (b) were recorded in the register required to be kept by the Company under Section 352 of the SFO; or (c) were required to be notified to the Company and the Stock Exchange pursuant to the Model Code.

-SUBSTANTIAL SHAREHOLDERS AND OTHER PERSONS' INTERESTS AND SHORT POSITIONS IN SHARES AND UNDERLYING SHARES
+SUBSTANTIAL SHAREHOLDERS' AND OTHER PERSONS' INTERESTS AND SHORT POSITIONS IN THE SHARES AND UNDERLYING SHARES

-The register of substantial shareholders maintained under Section 336 of the SFO shows that as at 31st March 2020, the Company had been notified of the following substantial shareholders' interests and short positions, being 5% or more of the Company's issued share capital.
+The register of substantial shareholders maintained under Section 336 of the SFO shows that as at 31st March 2021, the Company had been notified of the following substantial shareholders' interests and short positions, being 5% or more of the Company's issued share capital.
 These interests are in addition to those disclosed above in respect of the Directors and Chief Executive of the Company.